-Amy Greer serves as the co-chair of Baker McKenzie's North America Financial Regulation & Enforcement Practice, which provides clients with a full range of regulatory advice and enforcement counseling.
+Amy serves as the Co-chair of Baker McKenzie's North American Financial Regulation and Enforcement Practice, which provides our clients with a full range of regulatory advice and enforcement counseling.
 Amy also serves on the steering committees of the Firm's Global Financial Services Regulatory and Global Financial Institutions Groups.

-Previously, Amy served as chief trial counsel at the US Securities and Exchange Commission's (SEC) Philadelphia regional office and managed a team of lawyers overseeing a wide variety of enforcement matters.
+Previously, Amy has served as chief litigation counsel at the US Securities and Exchange Commission's (SEC) Philadelphia regional office and managed a team of lawyers overseeing a wide variety of enforcement matters.

 Amy advises all manner of financial industry clients and SEC reporting companies, in connection with regulatory enforcement investigations and examinations, as well as internal investigations.
 Her clients include broker-dealers, investment advisers, hedge funds, mutual funds, securities issuers and reporting companies, commodities traders, and those providing services to those businesses.